 I chose an independent campaign for another reason.
 It is simply the case that no real proposals for lasting change can stand up to the powerful insider voices that currently line up in favor of ‘business-as-usual.’
 The Canadian people know at their core that the kind of politics we have endured for the past forty years are a pale imitation of the real thing.
 Grassroots civic engagement and broadly-shared collective gains can only be achieved once again if we end all corporate and for-profit lobbying; start capturing the real social, economic and environmental costs of commercial undertakings; and convene citizen assemblies (or what I have described as ‘Public Interest Councils’) to play an active part in the collective choices and resource allocation decisions presently made by a narrow stratum of public officials and corporate executives.

-I have worked in and around politics and public policy for a good chunk of my life, and I now believe we can only rejuvenate our political system, end the widely felt apathy, frustration and cynicism of ordinary Canadians, and create the kind of good, public-spirited and long-term thinking we urgently need, if we undertake these kinds of reforms.
+I have worked in and around politics and public policy for a good part of my life, and I now believe we can only rejuvenate our political system, end the widely felt apathy, frustration and cynicism of ordinary Canadians, and create the kind of good, public-spirited and long-term thinking we urgently need, if we undertake these kinds of reforms.